All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can Wegovy reverse diabetes?

 Some patients with type 2 diabetes achieve diabetes remission (normal blood sugar without diabetes medication) through GLP-1 therapy and weight loss.
 This is more likely in patients with shorter diabetes duration and those who achieve significant weight loss.
-However, remission is not guaranteed and may not be permanent.
+But remission isn't guaranteed and may not be permanent.
 GLP-1 for type 2 diabetes

 Common Misconceptions About How Wegovy Works